travisseymour/EPICpyDocs/docs/model_programming.md

 from cppyy.gbl import Device_exception
 ```

 These imports allow the device to use EPIC's Symbol class (in `Symbol.h`), the Mean_accumulator class (in `Statistics.h`), the Speech_word class (in `Speech_word.h`), among others.
 How is a device programmer to know what useful classes exist in EPIC?
 They would need to have some idea what is available in the corresponding C++ files.
 Similarly, in order to speak in terms that the EPIC simulation understands, shapes and colors specified in visual object creation must be in terms of the constants defined in `Standard_Symbols.h` (e.g., Blue_c and Circle_c).
 Thus, to branch out beyond what is demonstrated in the 3 demo devices, device modelers may find it is necessary to download and read through the Framework and Utility classes in EPIClib, as well as be aware of the contents of `Standard_Symbols.h`.
-To save some effort, EPICpy allows access to pandas, scipy, numpy, and other Python-based statistical facilities that could be used instead of Statistics.h, which would remove the need to study the limited facilities available in Statistics.h.
+To save some effort, EPICpy allows access to pandas, scipy, numpy, and other Python-based statistical facilities that could be used instead of Statistics.h.
 For example, using a pandas Series object (and it's `mean()` method) instead of EPIClib's Mean_accumulator class would be just as efficient, while offering a Python interface.
 To further remove the need for Python device programmers to read/understand C++ header files, we are planning to (at some point) write Python interfaces to the most likely EPIClib Utility, Framework, and Symbol classes.

 **Device Parameter Strings**